 Marketing and admissions assistant

 Joan has a bachelor’s degree in marketing from Florida State University, where she played varsity volleyball all four years.
-Her daughter, Sarah, is a fifth-year Adventure Treks student, and her son, Thomas, is entering his third year with us.
-Joan teaches water aerobics classes at the local YMCA, and in her free time she can be found hiking, skiing, and stand up paddleboarding.
+Her daughter, Sarah, spent six years at Adventure Treks, and her son, Thomas, is entering his fifth year with us.
+Joan teaches water aerobics classes at the local YMCA, and in her free time she can be found practicing yoga and stand up paddleboarding.